Pixelbite-CSS/dist/changelog/README.md

         - Using objects
 - Added better dropdowns
 - Added `hover:` support
+- Added **full css** support
+    - Now you can add any CSS style by replacing "-" with "_" since the PixelbiteCSS uses bunch "-" as a class splitter
 - Updated css
     - Added `<table>` support
 - Bugfix